Quick Comparison

 When to Use Rust

-- Performance-critical systems
+- Performance-critical systems (game engines, databases)

 - WebAssembly

-- When you can’t afford garbage collection pauses
+- When you canβt afford garbage collection pauses

 They Work Great Together

-Many Python libraries use Rust under the hood for performance (Polars, Ruff, uv, Pydantic v2).
-You can write Python for the high-level logic and Rust for the hot paths.
+You can write Python for the high-level logic and Rust for the hot paths using PyO3.

 Verdict

 Not really competitors.
 Python for productivity, Rust for performance.
 Learn Python first, add Rust when you need speed.
+The trend in 2026 is using both β Python on top, Rust underneath.